Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 Another header that gets copied to outgoing messages is `NServiceBus.ConversationId`.
 The first mesgsage to be sent in a conversation will get a unique `ConversationId`.
 Each subsequent message will get the same `ConversationId`.

-There are additional headers which are used to label endpoints, handlers and messages.
+There are additional headers which are used to label endpoints, messages and message processing.
 [More information about headers](http://docs.particular.net/nservicebus/messaging/headers).

 ## What is on the diagram